-The United States, as Senator Henry-Jackson (D-Wash) recently pointed out, has given NATO allies some \$25 billions in NATO grants since World War II.
-But the U.S. eco- resource management. nomic task has been difficult in recent years, because of a balance of payments deficit, and the dollar's stability is threatened, in part, by U.S. military outlays in Europe.
+The United States, as Senator Henry-Jackson (D-Wash) recently pointed out, has given NATO allies some \$25 bil- ments of responsibility for land lions in NATO grants since World War II.
+But the U.S. eco- resource management. nomic task has been difficult in recent years, because of a -- Recognition that the state balance of payments deficit, and the dollar's stability is threatened, in part, by U.S. military outlays in Europe.